‘Shadow Warrior’, ‘Split/Second’, And ‘Crazy Taxi’ Fill Free Xbox One Games For February

 Shadow Warrior

-This re-imagining of the classic late-90s Shadow Warrior franchise brings back the over-the-top guns and sword action mixed in with demons mixed in.
+This re-imagining of the classic late-90s Shadow Warrior franchise brings back the over-the-top guns and sword action with demons mixed in.
 Developer Flying Wild Hog crafted a throwback to old-school first-person shooters.
 The throwback gameplay does mean some repetitive sequences in the game, however.
 This combined with so-so graphics earned the title a 74 aggregate review score on Metacritic.

 Assassin’s Creed Chronicles: India

 This 2.5D action game is part of a series of spin-offs for the Assassin’s Creed franchise.
 It’s a chance to see what different Assassins were up to in other parts of the world, but the series also had its share of issues.
-The graphics are fine but the gameplay and level design were disappointing enough to earn a 64 on Metacritic.
+The graphics are fine, but the gameplay and level design were disappointing enough to earn a 64 on Metacritic.

 Split/Second